StoneOrbits/VortexEngine/docs/lightshow_lol.md

 # Lightshow.lol

-y
+{: .warning }
 This page is under construction and will be ready soon

 Welcome to the Vortex Engine wiki!
-This page details how to use the web-based Vortex Editor [lightshow.lol](https://lightshow.lol)
+This page details how to use the web-based Vortex Editor [lightshow.lol](https://lightshow.lol).

 ## Basics